alcides29/saip/README.md

 # SAIP

 A project defining artifacts and baseline of a software.
-It uses Python and Django framework, it was a project of Software Engineer class at University.
-I worked with two other classmates.
+It uses Python 2.7 and Django framework, it was a project of Software Engineer.

 Automatically exported from code.google.com/p/saip